 Who we are

-The Regulatory Policy Committee (RPC) is an independent body, sponsored by the Department for Business, Innovation & Skills.
-The committee is formed of eight independent experts from a range of backgrounds, including business, the voluntary sector and academia.
-Our recent report, provides a detailed discussion on the key regulatory changes that we reviewed between 2010 and 2015, the accuracy of government estimates of impacts, and reports on departmental performance.
+The Regulatory Policy Committee (RPC) is an independent verification body, sponsored by the Department for Business, Energy and Industrial Strategy (BEIS).
+The committee is formed of independent experts from a range of backgrounds, including private sector business, the voluntary sector and academia.
+The committee is supported by a secretariat of civil servants formed of economists and policy advisers.

 How we do it

-We provide opinions on the impact assessments submitted by government departments
+We provide opinions on the impact assessments and post implementation reviews submitted by government departments.

-Regulatory proposals are accompanied by an impact assessment (IA), which assesses and estimates the likely costs and benefits, as well as presenting the associated risks, of a regulatory proposal that has an impact on business, charities and voluntary organisations, the public sector or individuals.
-A well written impact assessment should, in a single place, explain clearly the issue the Government is trying to tackle, how it intends to tackle it and what the effects of the proposal will be.
+Regulatory proposals are accompanied by an impact assessment, which assesses the likely costs and benefits, as well as presenting the associated risks, of a regulatory proposal that has an impact on businesses or charities and voluntary organisations.
+A well written impact assessment should explain clearly the issue the Government is trying to tackle, how it intends to tackle it and what the effects of the proposal will be.

-For proposals that regulate or deregulate business or civil society organisations, the impact assessment is scrutinised by the RPC.
-The RPC provides an opinion to government ministers on the quality of analysis and evidence presented in the impact assessment.
-This opinion then informs the decisions of ministers as to whether they proceed or not with the proposal.
+The RPC provides an independent opinion to government ministers on the quality of analysis and evidence presented in the impact assessment, including comment on wider societal impacts.
+This opinion then assists the decision making of ministers as to whether they proceed or not with the proposal.
+Our opinions can also be used in parliament during bill debates and to support and improve government consultations.

 Small and Micro Business Assessments (SaMBA)